Academic honesty & Digital citizenship

-One of the great reasons to join a community like ours is to be able to launch your own learning from a rich base of high-quality work.
+One great reason to join a community like ours is to be able to launch your own learning from a rich base of high-quality work.
 We are thrilled to share our work with teachers and learners around the globe, and to provide users with digital flexibility in how they use these learning tools.

 Other educational organizations have raised awareness of the issue of academic honesty.
-The International Baccalaureate (IB) discusses the issue in light of required student research projects and assessments.
+The International Baccalaureate (IB) discusses the issue in light of their required student research projects and assessments.
 Rutgers University and The International Center for Academic Integrity provide resources online.
 Schools also use the L.A.R.K. framework, reminding members of their academic community to act in ways that are “legal, appropriate, responsible and kind.”

 If you have any questions or would like to learn more about how to educate your community about this important issue, do not hesitate to contact us at firstname.lastname@example.org